 - Gift shop

-The ATA admission gives you access to the ATA museum and the “Grandma Flew Spitfires” exhibition, on the first floor.
-Tickets are valid for 12 months.
+The ATA admission gives you access to the ATA exhibition and archive on the first floor.
+Tickets are valid for repeat visits for 12 months.

 - Children under 11: free

 Have you ever wondered what it is like to fly a Spitfire?
 The cost below is for instruction & flight time in our Spitfire simulator.